Abel Walatee

 Abel Walatee (/ˈæbəl ˈwɒləti/ AB-əl-_-WOL-ə-tee; born 22 February 2004) is a professional soccer player who plays as a winger for Sydney FC.
 Born a Liberian refugee in Ghana, he represents Australia at youth level.

 Early life

 Born in Ghana, Abel moved to Liberia at a young age to live with his grandmother.
 At age 8, he moved to Australia to live with his mother and father.

 Club career

+Western United

+On 16 April 2024, Walatee made his debut for Western United as an academy graduate, coming off the bench in a 3–3 draw with Adelaide United.
+His first goal for the club would come five days later, scoring seven minutes after coming off the bench against Perth Glory.
+At the end of the 2023–24 season, Walatee would sign a two-year professional contract with Western United.

 Following the suspension of Western United's participation ahead of the 2025–26 season, all players – including Walatee – were released from their contracts in September 2025.

+Sydney FC

-Walatee later signed a four-year contract with Sydney FC on 16 September 2025.
+Walatee signed a four-year contract with Sydney FC on 16 September 2025.
+His debut for the club was in the opening round of the 2025–26 A-League Men, coming off the bench in a 2–1 loss against Adelaide United.
+On 13 December 2025, Walatee would score five minutes into his starting debut, scoring the only goal in Sydney FC's 1–0 win over Perth Glory.